Disability living allowance

 throughout - This means spread over the day.

-continual - Means regular checking but not non stop supervision; does not have to be constant.
+continual - Means regular checking but not non-stop supervision; it does not have to be constant.

 supervision - This is watching over, ready to intervene.